noripyt/django-cachalot/docs/limits.rst

 in that query by comparing with models registered by Django.

-This is quite robust, so if a query is not invalidated automatically by this system, please :ref:`send a bug report <reporting:Bug reports, questions, discussion, new features>`.
+This is quite robust, so if a query is not invalidated automatically by this system, please :ref:`send a bug report <Reporting>`.
-In the meantime, you can use :ref:`the API <api:API>` to manually invalidate the tables where data has changed.
+In the meantime, you can use :ref:`the API <Api>` to manually invalidate the tables where data has changed.

 However, this simple system can be too efficient in some very rare cases and lead to unwanted extra invalidations.

+.. _Multiple servers:

 Multiple servers clock synchronisation ......................................